 Lots of discussions and collaboration takes place within the team and between teams, but also with Scrum Masters, Release Train Engineering and Stakeholders.
 All entities have a comments box that allows teams to memorialize and share information with people and teams.

 Remote program teams need to find ways to do things like Confidence voting.
-One simple solution is to create a survey and include the form as a webpage on the dashboard This example lets the Release Train Engineer collect responses and displays the results in the dashboards.
+One simple solution is to create a survey and include the form as a webpage on the dashboard This enables the Release Train Engineer to easily collect all answers and show the result.

-During the Program Increment execution phase team and program dashboards give the team the visibility to know how things are progressing, if we are on track or need to course correct.
+During the execution of the Planning Interval, the team and program dashboards provide insight and overview regarding the progress of the work: is everything going according to plan or do we need to adjust something.
 This can be done with a number of different types of charts including burn ups and downs, allocation, and cumulative flow diagrams.

 Teams can track and manage their DevOps processes, source code repositories and tracking builds and releases using Targetprocess to provide the complete end-to-end visualization of all the work from the first funnel inception to the final delivery.